fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 * [Is there anyone working on bringing WebKit2 to Windows?](https://www.reddit.com/r/WebKit/comments/a4zu94/is_there_anyone_working_on_bringing_webkit2_to/)

-I'd like to summarize the current situation.
+I'd summarize the current situation.

 ## AppleWin port